HasanSaad2/HasanSaad2.github.io/_preprints/8-Hypergeometric-Distributions-and-Joint-Families-of-Elliptic-Curves.md

 venue: ''
 paperurlArxiv: 'https://arxiv.org/abs/2501.13330'
 collaborators: ''
-citation: '<a href="https://briandgrove.wordpress.com/" target=_blank>Grove B.</a> and Saad H., Accepted for Publication in "Research in the Mathematical Sciences".'
+citation: '<a href="https://briandgrove.wordpress.com/" target=_blank>Grove B.</a> and Saad H., Research in the Mathematical Sciences, Accepted for Publication.'
 ---